NASPO Pulse

 Unlock the secrets of government procurement with our esteemed guest, Bob Gleason, Broward County's procurement director, as we navigate the delicate intricacies of state and local government purchasing.
 This episode is a treasure trove for anyone keen to understand the legislative frameworks and strategic approaches that distinguish procurement at these two governmental levels.
 Gain exclusive insights as Bob dissects the governance, processes, and stakeholder dynamics that ensure transparency and compliance in public procurement, all while highlighting how these systems can learn from each other to enhance efficiency and service delivery.

-Link to the transcript of this episode.
+Click here to view a transcript of this episode.

 Follow & subscribe to stay up-to-date on NASPO!